 Of the 2,569,583 shares issuable upon exercise of warrants outstanding as of May 1, 2007, 450,000 shares are issuable upon exercise of a warrant we issued to the underwriter of our initial public offering.
 This warrant is eligible to participate on a "piggy-back" basis in any registration by us for the duration of the warrant and two years thereafter, and for a one time "demand" registration if and when we are eligible to use Form S-3.
-We have been advised that the holder of such warrant has elected not to participate in this offering as a selling shareholder.
+We have been advised that the holder of such warrant has elected not to participate in this resale registration statement or our proposed public offering as a selling shareholder.